 10. Remember That Grocery Stores And Laundromats Are Everywhere

-We fit enough clothes and food in our truck camper for the week we spent exploring the Blue Ridge Parkway, but when we go on our two-week trip soon I think we will need to restock on food at the end of week one and do few loads of laundry at the laundromat the same day.
-The price of laundry and the time spent doing both laundry and buying food are worth it for all the benefits of a truck camper over pulling a larger travel trailer.
+We fit enough clothes and food in our truck camper for the week we spent exploring the Blue Ridge Parkway, but when we go on our two-week trip soon, I think we will need to restock on food at the end of week one and do a few loads of laundry at the laundromat the same day.
+The price of laundry and the time spent doing both laundry and buying food are worth it for all the benefits of a truck camper over-pulling a larger travel trailer.

 11. Keep Your Eye Out For Hidden or Under-Utilized Storage Areas

 We found a narrow space down the side of the cabinet that holds our port-a-potty.
 We have a container that fits it perfectly, and inside we store simple tools we might need, like a few screwdrivers, wrenches, duct tape, etc.